joyent/conch-api/docs/modules/Conch::Plugin::JSONValidator.md

 On success, returns the validated data; on failure, an HTTP 400 response is prepared, using the [response.json#/definitions/QueryParamsValidationError](../json-schema/response.json#/definitions/QueryParamsValidationError) json response schema.

+Population of missing data from specified defaults is performed.

 ### validate\_request

 Given the name of a json schema in the request namespace, validate the provided payload against